 Only one yarn shop left.

 First, we have ONE yarn shop left open, but who knows for how long.
-It is the last of three that were open over the past 5 years.
-Since she only carries natural fibers and Wyoming sheep wool yarn, I know that I can’t find my
+It is the last of three that were open over the past 25 years.
+Since she only carries high end yarns, I know that I can’t find my favorite acrylics there.

 I remember when I was in grade school and junior high there was a store called Gibson’s (which later was bought out and became Pamida before closing).
 I could get a skein of Aunt Lillian’s Rug Yarn for just twenty-five cents.
-I had a small allowance so that was what I could afford to get and what I worked with for a few years.
+I had a small allowance so that was all I could afford to get and was only what I could work with for several years.